 Carmen C. Granda (Section 01)

-Requisite: SPAN 199 or consent of the instructor.
-Limited to 15 students.
-Spring semester.
+Requisite: SPAN 202 or Spanish Placement Exam.
+Limited to 15 Amherst College students.
+Spring Semester.
 Lecturer Granda.

 If Overenrolled: Priority given to Spanish majors